 On the One Click Root, it is almost the same process.
 Connect your phone on the computer using a compatible cable, and allow USB debugging option via the Developers Option.
 If your developer option is not yet enabled, you can turn this on by going to Settings, About device, and tap on Build number 6-7 times.
 After giving the permission, you can now launch the One Click Root, and wait for the rooting process to finish.
 That’s basically for the One Click Root.

 - Allow the software to detect your smartphone.
 This could sometimes take a while.
 Once detected, your phone is now ready for the root process.
 Just click the “Root Now” option.
 A pop-up on your device may appear asking if you want to root your handset.
 Confirm the process, and wait until it is finished.
 This may take a while.

 How to root Samsung Galaxy J7 without PC

 Now, we know that not everyone has access to a PC.
 So, we will also be teaching you how to root your Samsung Galaxy J7 without the help of a PC.
 In this process, we will be using Framaroot.
 You can download the APK via link down below.
 It will be a fairly simple process.

 Download it here: Framaroot

-- Once selected the “Install Superuser”, it is time to select an exploit to root your handset.
-Choose “Aragom”.
+- Once you selected the “Install Superuser”, it is time to select an exploit to root your handset.
+Choose “Aragon”.
 After this, wait again for a few minutes until a pop-up appears confirming a successful process.

 Now that you have rooted your Samsung Galaxy J7, it is time to unlock its full capability.
-You can now install custom ROMs like CyanogenMod which has a lot of features compared to the stick Samsung skin.
-If your phone runs on Android 5 Lollipop to Android 8 Oreo, you can also install the Xposed framework.
+You can now install custom ROMs like CyanogenMod, which has many features compared to the stick Samsung skin.
+You can also install the Xposed framework if your phone runs on Android 5 Lollipop to Android 8 Oreo.
 The Xposed framework will allow you to install system files and add features on your Samsung Galaxy J7 without installing any custom ROMs.